stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

 \subsubsection{Matching}

-In the previous section, we used \code{auto_stratify} to separate the data set into 19 groups of approximately 500 individuals which - based on their age, sex, and race - appeared to have similar likelihood of having a DNR status code in the ICU.
-Since every stratum contains at least a 1:2 ratio of patients who were assigned to surgical teams and those who were not, we can match 2 ``control'' (i.e., non-surgical team) patients to each ``treated'' (i.e., surgical team) subject in each stratum.
+After a suitable stratification is selected, observations can be matched within strata using \code{strata\_match}.
+Since every stratum from the automatic stratification in this example contains at least a 1:2 ratio of patients who were assigned to surgical teams and those who were not, we can match 2 ``control'' (i.e., non-surgical team) patients to each ``treated'' (i.e., surgical team) subject in each stratum.
 In this step, we match individuals who, based on their baseline covariates, appear equally likely to have been assigned to a surgical team vs. not.
+The following performs the matching: